-Crosswind Assist (code JA8) detects the influence of crosswind (lane keeping) through the installed ESP® components and can counteract it by applying the brakes on individual wheels with the help of the ESP®.
+Crosswind Assist (code JA8) detects the influence of crosswind (lane keeping) through the installed ESP[®] components and can counteract it by applying the brakes on individual wheels with the help of the ESP[®].

-Crosswind Assist (code JA8) is available according to the vehicle variants of the Sprinter BR 907 in combination with ESP® 9.3 and comes standard for all models.
+Crosswind Assist (code JA8) is added automatically as standard in combination with ESP \mbox{B} 9.3 for the Sprinter BR 907.